 The Seed Fund is an internal funding scheme aiming to advance research to a stage where it is more competitive for external funding.
-Therefore, applicants will need to demonstrate a clear vision for potential further external funding routes.
 The scheme is helping staff to secure grants, fellowships, or business/government income; and which fit with King's strategy for developing a distinctive and cohesive research profile.